David-Haim/concurrencpp/README.md

 };
 ```

-***Executor types:***
+#### Executor types

 As mentioned above, concurrencpp provides commonly used executors.
-These excutor types are:
+These executor types are:

 * **thread pool executor** - a general purpose executor that maintains a pool of threads.
 The thread pool executor is suitable for relatively short cpu-bound tasks that don't block.
 Applications are encouraged to use this executor as the default executor for non-blocking functions.
 The concurrencpp thread pool provides dynamic thread injection and dynamic work balancing for its enqueued tasks.

-* **blocking executor** - a thredpool executor with a larger pool of threads.
+* **blocking executor** - a threadpool executor with a larger pool of threads.
 Suitable for launching short blocking tasks like file io and db queries.

 * **thread executor** - an executor that launches each enqueued task to run on a new thread of execution.
 Threads are not reused.
 This executor is good for long running tasks, like objects that run a work loop, or long blocking operations.